sigmastratum/documentation/legal/ip-policy.md

 The **∿ symbol**, the term **“Sigma Stratum”**, and the associated visual identity are protected assets of the Sigma Stratum Research Group.

-Permitted use:
+### Permitted use:

-- academic publications
+- academic and research publications
-- citation
+- citation and attribution
 - standard-conformant implementations

-Prohibited use:
+### Prohibited use:

-- misleading branding
+- misleading branding or implied certification
-- creating products or services that imply official certification
+- commercial branding using the ∿ symbol without authorization
-- unauthorized commercial branding leveraging the ∿ symbol
+- creating derivative marks suggesting ownership of the Standard

 ---